utwente-interaction-lab/MQTT-Communication/Pi Setup/README.md

+# Setting up a Raspberry Pi

+Here will all things concerning setting up a pi to start using it.

 ## Installing an operating system

 To install a operating system on a raspberry pi the easiest method is to use the [raspberry pi imager](https://www.raspberrypi.com/software/).